barrettotte/smarter-ac-unit/README.md

 # smarter-ac-unit

-Making my AC unit a little smarter
+Making my AC unit a little smarter with MQTT and Home Assistant

 ## Summary